Pugianf/hex-tools/README.md

 *Hello World!*

-I'm now a HEX and this is my first repository for the course.
+I am now a HEX and this is my first repository for the course.